Dobbs v. Jackson Women's Health Organization: Executive action by President Biden

-Medical abortion and other processes
+Medical abortion, in vitro fertilization, and other processes

 The Court's decision also sparked concern over access to medication abortion options, including the prescription of mifepristone and misoprostol.
 These medications have been approved for use by the United States Food and Drug Administration (FDA) within the first ten weeks of pregnancy.
 Secretary of Health and Human Services Xavier Becerra asserted that after the Dobbs decision, "We stand unwavering in our commitment to ensure every American has access to health care and the ability to make decisions about health care—including the right to safe and legal abortion, such as medication abortion that has been approved by the FDA for over 20 years."
+In April 2023, in Alliance for Hippocratic Medicine v.
+US Food and Drug Administration in the Northern District of Texas, Judge Matthew J. Kacsmaryk ruled that the government's approval of mifepristone in 2000 was invalid, banning the use of the drug across the United States.
+On appeal of the ruling to the Supreme Court, the Court ruled to stay the order, leaving mifepristone available on the market, while the Fifth Circuit heard the appeal.

 Despite the federal stance, states opposed to abortion were considering laws to ban access to medical abortion, including out-of-state shipments in the U.S. mail and telemedicine support.
 Some states seeking to block medical abortion options are also considering censoring information about this option to residents, leading to potential First Amendment legal battles.
-Whether such state bans are legal under the Supremacy Clause, where federal law overrules conflicting state law, is unknown, as there is little case law to establish the strength of the FDA over state interests.
+Whether such state bans are legal under the Supremacy Clause is yet to be determined.

-States that support abortion rights expected an influx of requests for medical abortion.
+States that support abortion rights expected an influx of requests for abortion.
 Doctors and prescribers saw increased demand for contraception after both the leak and the ruling, including emergency and long-lasting after the latter.
 Some national pharmacy chains imposed limits on purchases.
-Other Americans have been denied refills of medical prescriptions for methotrexate, a form of chemotherapy taken long term for many autoimmune diseases, as it is considered an abortifacient.
+Other Americans have been denied refills of medical prescriptions for methotrexate, a form of chemotherapy taken long term for many autoimmune diseases, as it can sometimes function as an abortifacient.

+Several states with pro-abortion stances also passed shield laws to protect doctors who prescribed medical abortion drugs by mail from out-of-state lawsuits targeting this practice.
+In December 2024, Texas Attorney General Ken Paxton sued a New York doctor who prescribed abortion pills to a Texan woman by mail.
+Paxton's suit asserts the doctor's action violates Texas' abortion laws, but New York is a state with shield laws.
+The lawsuit is anticipated to challenge the validity of shield laws in light of Dobbs.

 Doctors throughout the U.S. reported an increase in requests for vasectomies.
 A Florida doctor said requests have doubled since the ruling with a prominent and continuous increase since June 24.
 Many of the men said they had previously considered a vasectomy but the ruling had been the tipping point.